Multiple Subject Credential

 Pupil Personnel Services (PPS) in School Psychology

-Designed for working adults, the Master of Science in Education with a specialization in School Psychology equips candidates with the competitive skills, knowledge and training to advance in a career as a professional School Psychologist.
-Candidates in this program work toward the M.S. in Education, and may apply for recommendation for the PPS credential.
-All PPS credential coursework applies to the MS degree, allowing candidates to complete both programs concurrently.
-An internship option is available.
+Designed for working adults, the Master of Science in School Psychology equips candidates with the competitive skills, knowledge and training to advance in a career as a professional School Psychologist.
+Candidates in this program work toward the M.S. in School Psychology and PPS credential simultaneously.

 Pupil Personnel Services (PPS) in School Counseling

-The Master of Science in Education with a specialization in School Counseling enhances the expertise and competitive qualifications of students interested in advancing professionally as school counselors.
-Candidates simultaneously work toward the M.S. in Education and, upon recommendation, may apply for the PPS Credential.
-All PPS coursework applies to the MS degree, allowing candidates to complete both programs concurrently.
-An internship option is available.
+The Master of Science in School Counseling enhances the expertise and competitive qualifications of students interested in advancing professionally as school counselors.
+Candidates simultaneously work toward the M.S. in School Counseling and PPS Credential concurrently.